 I went to one of those new yogurt stores today.
 They are all the rage now.
-You walk in, get a cup and have 5, 10, 15 different yogurts you can get.
+You walk in, get a cup, and have 5, 10, 15 different yogurts you can get.
 Some are labeled “fat-free”.
-I find it interesting that the others don’t say “fat added” or “lots of fat in this one” or “really tasty with all
+I find it interesting that the others don’t say “fat added” or “lots of fat in this one” or “really tasty with all the added fat”.

 What about troubleshooting and configuration?

 It’s true that with serial you have to set the serial baud rate, parity, data bits, and parity but with Ethernet, you need to set an IP Address.
 And since DHCP isn’t really used on the factory floor you have to find a way for the user to get an IP Address into the device.
 I will give you that you can much more easily troubleshoot.